Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 Only move forward when he's stopped pulling and is still.
 Fido will soon figure out that if he pulls, you stop, so he'll try hard to slow down.

-This is a part of training that I really strongly recommend that you get professional help with.
-Your dog will learn more quickly at a formal class, and you will get the help you need with the leash technique and any problems you have.
+This is a part of training that I recommend getting some professional help with if possible because your dog may learn more quickly at a formal class, and you will get the help you need with the leash technique and any problems you have.

-Socialization is one of the most misunderstood, and neglected parts of dog training, but it's a very important one.
+Socialization is one of the most misunderstood, and neglected parts of dog training in general, but it's a very important one.

 'Socializing' your dog, basically just means helping him to feel comfortable in social situations and around other people, pets and objects.

-Again it's something that can be made easier with a little bit of experienced, or professional, help.
+Again this is something that can be made easier with a little bit of experienced, or professional, help.

 Some dogs will warm up to new people and experiences fairly easily, others may take much longer to feel comfortable.. or never get to that point at all.